flyingmachine/brave-clojure-web/content/writing-macros.md

 ### Syntax Quoting

-So far we've built up our lists by using `'` (quote) and functions which operate on lists (`conj`, `butlast`, `first`, etc), and by using the `list` function to create a list.
+So far, you've built up our lists by using `'` (quote) and functions which operate on lists (`conj`, `butlast`, `first`, etc), and by using the `list` function to create a list.
 Indeed, you could write your macros that way until the cows come home.
 Sometimes, though, it leads to tedious and verbose code.
-Take the `code-critic` example we introduced above:
+Take the `code-critic` example:

 ```clojure
 (defmacro code-critic